project-forth-works/project-forth-works/User-Applications/Simulations/Forest Fire/README.md

 This program simulates the way a forest fire develops after a lightning-strike.
 The idea is based on a publication by B. Drossel and F. Schwabl, Self-organized critical forest-fire model, Physical Review Letters, Vol. 69, No. 11, September 1992.

-The program funcions as follows:
+The program functions as follows:

 The program starts with clearing a grid of 512x384 bytes, corresponding to an area without trees.